A smiling group of toddlers exemplifies the care and experience Northeaster's early childhood education program provides.

 Infant/Toddler Theory/Practice 3

-Presents an overview of theories, applications (including observations), and issues pertinent to infant and toddler development in group and\or family settings.
-Includes state requirements for licensing, health, safety, and nutrition issues.
-Focuses on birth through age 3.
+Presents an overview of development and care pertinent to infant and toddler children, ages birth to three years, in early childhood settings.
+The course includes information on state requirements for regulating health, safety, and nutrition practices in early childhood settings, and on indicators of quality care for infants and toddlers.
 Prerequisite: Successful completion of ECE1011 with a "C" grade or better or Co-requisite: ECE1011.
 (3-0)

 ECE256ECE2101